ogadaki/zed/README.md

 # zed
-A visual editor for programming with javascript, targeted to both programmers and non-programmers.
+A visual editor to craft numerical stuff, targeted to both programmers and non-programmers.
 How can we design an editor for programming tasks that won't afraid non-programmers and that programmers (at least some of them) will still find usable?